 STRATEGY AND VISION COMMITTEE

-The committee leads on the annual action plan which is shared with the Full Governing Body.
-Key actions in 2019-20 have included the adoption and development of REACT (Reflective, Evaluative and Creative time) as a standing item on the agenda of every meeting of the Full Governing Body which will now be linked to governor self-evaluation and reflection on their effectiveness.
+The committee leads on the annual Governors’ Action Plan which is shared with the Full Governing Body.
+Key actions in 2020-21 have included the further development of REACT (Reflective, Evaluative and Creative time) as a standing item on the agenda of every meeting of the Full Governing Body which has now been linked to governor self-evaluation and reflection.
+This ensures that the Governing Body are continually reviewing their effectiveness across school.
 This has been driven by the full governor self-evaluation training session that took place.

-The committee have also provided ongoing support and challenge to the Headteacher during the COVID-19 pandemic.
+The committee also provided ongoing support and challenge to the Headteacher during the COVID-19 pandemic.
 They reviewed the risk assessment and the full opening guidance, including the LA guidance.
-They reviewed and contributed to the decision making around the COVID response in 19/20.
+They reviewed and contributed to the decision making around the COVID response in 20/21.